-Alternatively, select flights with longer layovers.
+Alternatively, select flights with more extended layovers.
 Of course, I didn’t mean a multi-day layover (unless you intend to visit another city/country in the meanwhile).

-It’s especially frustrating when your connecting flight is in less than an hour away, and you’re still attempting to locate the stroller, car seat, and other baby equipment.
+It’s incredibly frustrating when your connecting flight is less than an hour away, and you’re still attempting to locate the stroller, car seat, and other baby equipment.

 Book a direct flight or one with at least a 2-3 hours layover so that you don’t have to worry about missing your connecting flight.
 Also, try to fly during your child’s nap time if possible.